adamsalowitz/resume/README.md

 - Primary reviewer and approver for Chef Cookbooks in CI/CD pipeline, averaging 5 approvals/day
 - Integration of software into Cloud Management Platform (vRealize vRA/vRO)
 - 1 of 4 GitHub Enterprise users at Ford with merge ability to primary Software-defined data center documentation repository
+- One of the top GitHub Enterprise contributors for team for code and documentation (1,500+ contributions in last 1 year)
 - Mentoring, Training, and outreach for release process, code   quality, and Test Driven Development (TDD)

 Automation Engineer / Next Gen Data Center Tools (Jan 2017 - Dec 2017)